Golden Sikorka / Shutterstock

 The Benefits of Advanced Communications

-- New materials that will permit ultra-miniaturisation of space systems and equipment, including the development of ‘smart’ sensors and probes.
-Applications include economical supersonic aircraft; low-power, radiation-hardened computing systems for autonomous space vehicles; and advanced aircraft avionics
+- Novel materials that allow ultra-miniaturization of space equipment and systems, including the development of “smart” probes and sensors.
+Applications include advanced aircraft avionics, low-power, radiation-hardened computing systems meant for autonomous space vehicles, and economical supersonic aircraft.

 Improvement in Public Safety

-- Improved catalysts could reduce or eliminate the emission of pollutants from engines
+- Enhanced catalysts that may either decrease or remove the emission of pollutants resulting from engines